vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Redirect back to the merchant app from Vipps app

-Once the operation in the Vipps app is completed, the Vipps app will open the fallback URL.
+Once the operation in Vipps is completed, Vipps will open the fallback URL.
 For app-to-app integration, merchant app needs to be registered for a URL scheme and pass the URL scheme in `fallBack` URL in the Vipps backend API.
 The Vipps mobile application will use the URL to launch the merchant application.